- Get up close to members of the Big Five as well as the highest peaks in Namibia

 Day 7: Drive from Twyfelfontein to Etosha National Park

-This morning, you'll depart Twyfelfontein and make your way towards the renowned Etosha National Park (202 miles/325 km).
+This morning, you'll depart Twyfelfontein and make your way toward the renowned Etosha National Park (202 mi/325 km).
 Along the way, you can stop and walk around a protected petrified forest, with approximately 50 examples of petrified trees dating back some 260 million years.

 In the afternoon, you'll arrive at your lodge situated just outside the park (meals included).
 Depending on what time you have lunch and get settled, there may be daylight hours left to get into the park and explore a bit with your guide and tour vehicle.
 Keep in mind that the park and its resorts' gates strictly open at sunrise and close at sunset.